 Member Alerts provide guidance on regulations that affect our member districts.

-- AB 949 - Member Alert - Competitive Cheer
+- Oct 2019 - Member Alert - NASDTEC Clearinghouse Implementation

 The California Interscholastic Federation, in consultation with the State Department of Education has worked to develop guidelines, procedures and safety standards for the purpose of classifying competition cheer as an interscholastic sport.

 - Sudden Cardiac Arrest - Member Alert AB 1639 - May 2017

 The Eric Paredes Sudden Cardiac Arrest Prevention Act, AB 1639, enacts several requirements for all K-12 California School Districts with students participating in athletic activities.

 - Suicide Prevention Policy - Member Alert AB 2246 - Apr 2017

 Effective July 1, 2017, new Education Code section 215 requires local education agencies (LEAs) serving any of grades 7 to 12 to adopt a policy on pupil suicide prevention for those grades.

 - Mandated Reporter - Member Alert AB 1432 - May 2015

 AB 1432 requires school districts, county offices of education, state special schools and diagnostic centers operated by the State Department of Education, and charter schools shall Provide annual training to their employees and persons working on their behalf who are mandated reporters and develop a process for all persons required to receive training pursuant to this section to provide proof of completing the training within the first six weeks of each school year or within the first six weeks of that person’s employment.